near/docs/docs/validator/staking-overview.md

 1. Understand the [Economics of a Validator](/docs/validator/economics)
 2. Look at the current Validators on the [block explorer](https://explorer.near.org/nodes/validators).
 Gather information on their reliability, fees and current stake.
+4. Properly plan your tokens custody, starting from the [available custody options](../tokens/token-custody).
-3. Beware of the software risks: a bug could make your funds unspendable or generate zero rewards.
-Always verify what Validators offer to you, asking if they use NEAR [staking pool](https://github.com/near/core-contracts) or their own smart contracts.
+5. Verify what Validators offer to you, asking if they use NEAR [staking pool](https://github.com/near/core-contracts) or their own smart contracts.
-4. If you are proficient with command-line interface, look at the [delegation page](/docs/validator/delegation) for a list of low-level commands you can use to stake.
+6. If you are proficient with command-line interface, look at the [delegation page](/docs/validator/delegation) for a list of low-level commands you can use to stake.
-5. Join the Validators channels at [https://near.chat] to ask questions and meet NEAR staking community.
+7. Join the Validators channels at [https://near.chat] to ask questions and meet NEAR staking community.

 <blockquote class="info">
     <strong>did you know?</strong><br><br>